viamrobotics/docs/docs/components/base/_index.md

 - `linear` [(Vector3)](https://python.viam.dev/autoapi/viam/proto/common/index.html#viam.proto.common.Vector3): The percentage of max power of the base's linear propulsion.
   In the range of -1.0 to 1.0, with 1.0 meaning 100% power.
   Viam's coordinate system considers +Y to be the forward axis (+/- X left/right, +/- Z up/down), so use the Y component of this vector to move forward and backward when controlling a wheeled base.
-  Negative "Y:" values imply moving backwards.
+  Positive "Y" values imply moving forwards.
 - `angular` [(Vector3)](https://python.viam.dev/autoapi/viam/proto/common/index.html#viam.proto.common.Vector3): The percentage of max power of the base's angular propulsion.
   In the range of -1.0 to 1.0, with 1.0 meaning 100% power.
   Use the Z component of this vector to spin left or right when controlling a wheeled base.
-  Negative "Z:" values imply spinning to the right.
+  Positive "Z" values imply spinning to the left.

 **Returns:**